jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 #### comparing values directly

-> We can't compare these pointers to different instances, othewise `5 == 5` would be false, which is not what we want.
+> We can't compare these pointers to different instances, otherwise `5 == 5` would be false, which is not what we want.
 In this case we want to explicitly compare the values and not the objects that wrap these values.
 >
 > -Ball 158